Immigrants detained in a federal custody center

 Some had not been able to shower, brush their teeth, or change their clothes in weeks.

-effectively depriving them of the ability to prepare legal documents needed to defend themselves.
+This effectively deprived them of the ability to prepare legal documents needed to defend themselves.

-Detention Centers,” co-written by NILC and the ACLU/SC.
+Detention Centers,” co-written by NILC and the ACLU/SC, detailed these conditions.

-This settlement serves as a safeguard against what was once an almost everyday situation at B-18:
+This settlement serves as a safeguard.
+It prevents what was once an almost everyday situation at B-18:

 unlawful treatment and unsanitary conditions,” said Karen Tumlin, a staff attorney with the NILC.